masonheverett/advent-of-code/README.md

 ### Checking the Leaderboard

 To check the competition leaderboard, run `npm run scores`.
 If the command doesn't return a printout of the leaderboard, a possible cause is that the session cookie has expired.
 Contact a Team Leader to get another one.

-TODO: Quintin please update the scores script once you can login.

 ### Logging in as our team leader